mikejhopkins/rn-tab-bar/README.md

 ![Example One](./tabbar.gif "Tab Bar")

-React-Native tab bar, icon only, no words, like Facebook.
+React-Native tab bar, optional text with icons as well.

 Can use local icons or Font Awesome icons